Dr. Lonny Thompson

 - Research Interests: Computational Engineering & Mechanics; coupled multi-physics,

-meta-material design, composites, smart materials, micropolar theory, vibration energy harvesting devices, acoustics, structural dynamics, sound transmission and propagation, nonlinear waves, inverse problems, structural optimization & design, computational methods: finite element, meshfree, discontinuous-Galerkin, stabilized, adaptive, visualization, high performance computing, parallel & distributed computing, digital design, multi body simulation.
+meta-material design, composites, smart materials, enhanced continuum mechanics theory, including micropolar and strain gradient theory, vibration energy harvesting devices, acoustics, structural dynamics, sound transmission and propagation, nonlinear waves, inverse problems, structural optimization & design, computational methods: finite element, meshfree, discontinuous-Galerkin, stabilized, adaptive, visualization, high-performance computing, parallel & distributed computing, digital design, multi-body simulation.